webix-hub/docs/data/desktop/form.md

 Form field can be placed into different tabs thus forming a [multiview](desktop/multiview.md) layout.
 Switching between tabs there is implemented with [tabbar and segmented](desktop/tabbar_switching.md) buttons as well as with the help of the dedicated [tabview](desktop/tabview.md).

-The swithing controls are placed directly into the array of form **elements**.
+The switching controls are placed directly into the array of form **elements**.

 ~~~js
 {view:"form", elements:[